pulumi/docs/content/blog/unit-testing-assets/index.md

 Here, we use Python's introspection capabilities to import a module based on a string that we obtain from the Lambda function definition.
 Similarly, after we import the module, we can verify that the function is callable and has the appropriate arguments for a Lambda function.
-At this point, we've verified that we've correctly "wired in" a function handler.
+At this point, we've confirmed that we've correctly "wired in" a function handler.
 Separately, we would expect another set of unit tests that verifies the correctness of the handler itself.

-Here's the corresponding infrastructure code to make the test pass, assuming there's also a file called `lambda_function.py` which contains a function `handler(event, context)`.:
+Here's the corresponding infrastructure code to make the test pass, assuming there's also a file called `lambda_function.py`, which contains a function `handler(event, context)`.

 **infra.py**: